Quick Highlights:

 For some people, the best master’s degree is one that leads to an in-demand occupation (e.g., with forecasted jobs growth rate over 10 percent).
 For others, the best means a job where this degree is valued (i.e., where a Master’s degree is preferred, recommended, or required).
 Or it could also be one that leads to a high-salary occupation (e.g., over $85,000 median annual income).

-If all three qualities define the Best Master’s Degree for you, here are 10 subjects to consider:
+If all three qualities define the Best Master’s Degree for you, here are 10 degrees to consider for high earning potential and growing job markets:

 - Computer Information and Technology